 It’s amazing what you can make with some scraps of paper and glue, let alone with string, twigs, and bits of fabric.
 Basically, if you can find it around your house, you can use it in a collage!

 Since I don’t get around much, bring your collage to the Framingham Library (49 Lexington Street) by September 29 for me to see it.
 We’ll display it for everyone to see in October and award superlative medals, too!
-I’ll display my collages on the blog soon as well.

 I can’t wait for the library to be full of your collages!

 If you need some ideas to get going, here are some collage books that inspired mine.
 You can find them and others in the Framingham Library’s children’s room.
+Also check out my own collage, posted in the blog entry below.

 By Lois Ehlert: